SegaraRai/fraci/README.md

 If you're experiencing frequent index conflicts:

-- Ensure your compound unique indexes are correctly defined
+- Ensure your compound unique indices are correctly defined
 - Implement the [skipping indices randomly](#skipping-indices-randomly) technique
 - Verify that your conflict detection logic is working correctly